Crew:

 [ge09-em3]

-Probably the version that was flown, but with the addition of the tab carrying the crew names.
-Notice the vertical elongation compared to [ge09-em2]; and also that the top doesn't curve up as noticably at the sides..
-This version matches the design that was hung in the MOCR.
+Probably the version that was flown, but with the addition of a tab carrying the crew names.
+It is believed that the flown patches were manufactured with this tab, but that the tab was trimmed off before being sewn onto the space suits.
 Thanks to Donnis Willis for this image.